Follow the Leader (Eric B. & Rakim album)

-Follow the Leader is the second studio album by American hip hop duo Eric B. & Rakim.
-Following their debut album Paid in Full (1987), Eric B. & Rakim left 4th & B'way Records and signed with Uni Records, a subsidiary label of major label MCA Records.
-They recorded Follow the Leader at Power Play Studios in New York City.
+Follow the Leader is the second studio album by American hip hop duo Eric B. & Rakim, released on July 26, 1988.
+Following their debut album, Paid in Full (1987), Eric B. & Rakim left 4th & B'way Records and signed with Uni Records, a subsidiary label of major label MCA Records.
+They recorded Follow the Leader at Power Play Studios in Long Island City in Queens, New York.
 The duo produced, composed, and arranged the album with additional contributions from Rakim's brother Stevie Blass Griffin, who contributed with various instruments.
 Eric B. & Rakim worked with audio engineers Carlton Batts and Patrick Adams on the album.
-In a similar manner to their first album, a "ghost producer" was brought in for two songs.
-In a 2007 interview with Unkut.com, The 45 King said he produced both "Microphone Fiend" and "The R".
-"Microphone Fiend" was originally made for Fab 5 Freddy, until 45 King gave it over to Eric B., the group's "DJ".